123pyLeo/123pyLeo.github.io/index.md

 Here is **Tao Lin (Leo, 林涛)**.

-I am currently a senior undergraduate majoring in Artificial Intelligence at Kunming University of Science and Technology (KUST), previously advised by [Prof. Qingwang Wang](https://xzy.kust.edu.cn/info/1127/2815.htm).

-I have been admitted to the group of [Prof. Yuhui Wen](https://faculty.bjtu.edu.cn/9986/) at Beijing Jiaotong University, where I will pursue my graduate studies.
-My upcoming research will center on **text/image-to-3D generation**, **simulation-based data generation**, and **Long-Horizon Automation**, with the long-term goal of bridging vision and language models with real-world interactive systems.
+I am a first-year graduate student at Beijing Jiaotong University, newly graduated from the **Artificial Intelligence** undergraduate program at Kunming University of Science and Technology (KUST), formerly advised by [Prof. Qingwang Wang](https://xzy.kust.edu.cn/info/1127/2815.htm).
+Under the supervision of [Prof. Yuhui Wen](https://faculty.bjtu.edu.cn/9986/), my research interests lie in **text/image-to-3D generation**, **simulation-based data generation**, and **Long-Horizon Automation**.
+I aim to bridge vision and language models with real-world interactive systems in my long-term research.

 During my gap period between undergraduate graduation and graduate studies, I am serving as **Head of Product Engineering** at an early-stage startup, leading development of products and technical decision-making.